 If you’re married or in a common-law partnership and one partner earns less than the BPA, the other partner can use the difference to lower the amount of tax they owe by claiming the Spousal Tax Credit.
 For example, if you earn $60,000 a year and your partner earns $10,000 a year, you’d be able to claim the difference between your partner’s income and the BPA - in this example, $4,398.

-You can also split investment dividends - like gains from crypto - between spouses to save on Income Tax.
+You can also split investment dividends or capital gains between you and your spouse - like gains from crypto or other assets - between spouses to save on Income Tax.
 If one partner is in a lower Income Tax bracket, it’s beneficial to split any profits between both of you.

-Many partners hold their crypto investments together and if you plan right, this can help you reduce your taxes.
-Let’s say a married couple holds 10 ETH together and later sell their 10 ETH.
+Many partners hold their investments together and if you plan right, this can help you reduce your taxes.
+Let’s use crypto assets as an example and say a married couple holds 10 ETH together and later sell their 10 ETH.
 If they contributed equally when purchasing the ETH, the subsequent capital gain from selling the 10 ETH would be taxed 50% at one partner’s Income Tax rate and 50% at the other partner’s Income Tax rate.

 When filing your tax returns, you’ll declare the asset(s) - 10 ETH in this instance.
 But you’ll put 50% in the box on your tax return that asks what percentage has been claimed by a spouse.